Trump just comes out and says it: The GOP is hurt when it’s easier to vote

 McConnell at the time referred to the underlying bill as the “Democrat Politician Protection Act.”

 Surveys have indeed shown higher turnout probably would benefit Democrats, given many more nonvoters lean toward that party than they do the GOP.
 A 2014 study by the Pew Research Center showed that among people who weren’t registered to vote or didn’t plan to vote in that year’s midterm election, 51 percent favored the Democratic Party, while just 30 percent favored the Republican Party.
-Young people, in particular, tend to be liberal but vote at much lower rates than more conservative, older voters.
+Young people, in particular, tend to be liberal but vote at much lower rates than do more conservative, older voters.

 Democrats for years sought to make it easier to vote, including by expanding early voting and vote-by-mail options, and have accused Republicans of suppressing votes by pushing Voter ID and purging voter rolls.
 Polls have shown people generally favor the concept of Voter ID and believe fraud is relatively prevalent, but this belief has not been proved in any real measure.